Hextar/chatapi/README.md

 2. create virtual environment
     py -3 -m virtualenv venv
 3. active virtualenv
-    (linux): source venv/bin/active (windows): source venv/Scripts/activate
+    (linux): source venv/bin/active
+    (windows): source venv/Scripts/activate
 4. pip install -r requirements-dev.txt

 ## Running on localhost

-1. python main.py -> Then the server will be listening on localhost:5000
+1. python main.py -> The application will be running on localhost:5000

+## Tests

+1. pytest -> by default pytest will look for files with the sufix test_ into the tests folder.